Skip to main content

 F1 25 has received positive reviews from players.
 Most players liked this game for its graphics but disliked it for its stability.

-F1 25 is a multiplayer game with local co-op support.
+F1 25 is a single player game with multiplayer and local co-op support.